ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * A new Group Identifier (Gid) for the group as introduced in {{RFC9594}}, used as ID Context parameter of the Group OSCORE Common Security Context of that group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).

-   Note that the Gid differs from the group name also introduced in {{RFC9594}}, which is a plain, stable and invariant identifier, with no cryptographic relevance and meaning.
+   Note that the Gid differs from the group name also introduced in {{RFC9594}}, which is a plain, stable, and invariant identifier, with no cryptographic relevance and meaning.

 * A new value for the Master Secret parameter of the Group OSCORE Common Security Context of the group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).